MjdMahasneh/Simple-PyTorch-Semantic-Segmentation-CNNs/README.md

 Contributions to this repository are welcome.
 Feel free to submit a pull request or open an issue for any bugs or feature requests.

 ## License

+This repository is a collection of various Semantic Segmentation CNN implementations, each potentially under its own license.
+We respect the original licenses of all included works.
+Users are advised to refer to the respective original sources (linked in the References section) for licensing information specific to each implementation.

-This project is licensed under the terms of the MIT license.
+For any original contributions made in this repository, they are provided under the the terms of the MIT license.